scrapingless/scrapingless-parser/README.md

 ![Diagram](static/scrapingless-parser.png)

+## Multiple language support
+Scrapingless-parser is an API and therefore can be used with any language or service.

+- Javascript
+- Python
+- Java
+- C#
+- Php
+- Go
+- Swift

 ## Templates
 Often in data parsing/extraction there are same pattern.
 To facilitate less configuration writing it's possible to use templates for fields and data transformation.